diofant/diofant/docs/modules/index.rst

     sure how to use something, just look into the ``tests`` subdirectories, find that feature and read the tests for it.

-Click the  "modules" (:ref:`modindex`) link in the top right corner to easily access any Diofant module, or use this contents:

 .. toctree::
    :maxdepth: 2